You don't have any saved vehicles!

 Every Ferrari has its own unique and distinctive soundtrack and the 488 Spider is no exception to this rule.
 The new V8’s soundtrack is seductively full and powerful even at low speeds and increases in volume and clarity as revs rise, underscoring the engine’s exceptional responsiveness, torque and performance.
 Seductive, but never invasive when the top is dropped thanks to the exhaust headers with longer, equal-length tubing and the flat-plane crankshaft, the sound was further enhanced by an in-depth study of the harmonics and tonality at different engine speeds, another area in which Ferrari has always excelled.

-Minimising drag and maximising downforce are normally two mutually exclusive objectives in aerodynamics.
-However, the Prancing Horse's engineers have excelled themselves once again with the 488 Spider, by reconciling these two goals.
+Minimizing drag and maximizing downforce are normally two mutually exclusive objectives in aerodynamics.
+However, the Prancing Horse’s engineers have excelled themselves once again with the 488 Spider, by reconciling these two goals.
 The result is an aerodynamic efficiency figure of 1.53, a new record for a Ferrari production spider.

 The Aero Pillar has the job of managing the powerful air flows striking the front of the car and distributing them along both the longitudinal and transverse plane.
 On the longitudinal plane on the lower section, it accelerates and directs an extremely fast flow to the central underbody, while on the transverse plan on the upper section, it deflects the flow towards the radiator mouth, controlling its expansion to improve the efficiency of the radiating masses.